mtib/mtib.github.io/_posts/2021-05-09-moving-to-denmark-[wip].md

 - 2021-05-03
     - Old landlord responds to request to cancel but disagrees on deadline
     - Connect with everyone I know on [linkedin](https://www.linkedin.com/in/mtib/)
+- 2021-05-09
+    - Planning to move on 3.6.2021, schedule to be finalized soon
+    - Written to Lån & Spar about getting bank account before getting CPR number